Multi-Scale Relational Graph Convolutional Network for Multiple Instance Learning in Histopathology Images: Results and Discussion

-The feature extractors were trained with batch size of $32$ patches of size $256\times256$.
+The feature extractors of our proposed workflow were trained with a batch size of $32$ patches of size $256\times256$.
 The classes consist of {\em Background, Benign, GP3, GP4, GP5}, and {\em Others} that includes stroma or non-tumor regions.
-For the optimization, we used the Adam optimizer \cite{kingma2014adam} with learning rate of $0.001$, $\beta_1 = 0.9$, and $\beta_2 = 0.999$.
+We used the Adam optimizer \cite{kingma2014adam} with learning rate of $0.001$, $\beta_1 = 0.9$, and $\beta_2 = 0.999$.
 In the end, we extracted embeddings of each patch at the final encoder layer of ViT\_b\_16 and average pooling layer of ResNet18.
+It is of note to mention that we trained feature extractors only on the Vancouver dataset.
+We also trained two separate MIL models, one for TMAs and WMS regions and one for WSIs.
+The MIL method for TMAs was trained based on the Vancouver dataset.
+For WSIs, we utilized the Karolinska dataset for MIL training and tested it on Radboud as the class distribution for the Radboud dataset is more uniform and has GP annotations for model evaluations.
+WSIs unlike TMA images are larger and have more patches, therefore, necessitating the need to train another MIL for these datasets.

-To compare the different MIL methods, we used the same feature extractor and froze its weights of it in all of the experiments.
-The task was to classify TMA images into 6 classes of Benign (BN), and GG1-5.
-The batch size of $32$ TMA images, and Adam optimizer with learning rate of $0.001$, $\beta_1 = 0.9$, and $\beta_2 = 0.999$ were used for training.
-The scheduler of learning rate was \textit{ReduceLROnPlateau} with factor $= 0.3$, and patience $= 10$.
+To compare the different MIL methods, we used the same feature extractor and froze its weights in all of the experiments.
+The task for training MILs was to classify the whole image (TMA, WMS, or WSI) into 6 classes of Benign (BN), and GG1-5.
+The batch size of $32$ images, and Adam optimizer with a learning rate of $0.001$, $\beta_1 = 0.9$, and $\beta_2 = 0.999$ were used for training.
+The scheduler of the learning rate was \textit{ReduceLROnPlateau} with factor $= 0.3$, and patience $= 10$.